 Do you have a favourite building?

 Maybe there’s a romantic connection?
-Or it inspires you because of its beauty?
+Or you’re inspired by its beauty?

-Battersea Power Station might be an unlikely favourite building, but it captures the imagination of many and is a popular subject matter for art.
+My Battersea Power Station Painting is an unlikely favourite choice, but its architecture captures the imagination of many and is a popular subject matter for art.

 I first saw it on an album a cover in the 70’s and was intrigued.
 The artwork by Storm Thorgusson, on Pink Floyds Animals, has a gritty industrial feel.
-Later, as an occupational therapy student on placement in Clapham and then South Croydon I would pass it on the train.
-Let’s just say it impressed me.
-So when I started illustrating architecture, painting Battersea Power station was already on the “Must do” list.
+Later, as an occupational therapy student on placement in Clapham and then South Croydon I passed it on the train.
+I was impressed.
+So when I started illustrating architecture, a Battersea Power station painting was already on the “Must do” list.

 The reference image was taken just after work had started on the development of the site into luxury apartments.